Russia is losing so much equipment in Ukraine that weapons monitors can’t keep up

 The community of open-source intelligence sleuths that is tracking the equipment losses is a mix of professionals and part-time amateurs.
 By definition, open-source investigation can be carried out by anyone with an internet connection, so the line between the pros and amateurs is often blurred.
 Bellingcat, an investigative journalism organisation that specialises in open source intelligence, began its life as a one-person operation run by founder Eliot Higgins, and grew into an international behemoth.

-Another group, Ukraine Weapons Tracker, has built a 372,000-follower Twitter account in the month since the conflict began.
-It is run by a team of two people, one of whom is an office worker in the UK by day, and who spoke to The Independent on condition of anonymity.
+Another group, Ukraine Weapons Tracker, has built a 375,000-follower Twitter account in the month since the conflict began.
+It is run by a team of two people, one of who is an office worker in the UK by day, and who spoke to The Independent on condition of anonymity.

 They, too, said the scale of Russian losses has been the most significant finding of their documentation so far.
 But what also stands out is the level of detail about the way in which the war is being conducted that this small team is able to glean from the images they find.